astralway/phrasecount/README.md

 For high cardinality phrases, [PhraseCounter][3] will update a random column and set a notification that causes [HCCounter][6] to run.
 [HCCounter][6] will read all of random columns and update the main count.
-This breaks updating high cardinality phrases into two transaction, as mentioned in the Percolator paper.
+This breaks updating high cardinality phrases into two transactions, as mentioned in the Percolator paper.

 Building
 --------

-After cloning this repo, build with following command.
+After cloning this repository, build with following command.

 ```
 mvn package